MohammedAli-11/Malaria-Cell-Segmentation-Using-Machine-Learning-and-Deep-Learning/README.md

 # Usage
 Clone the repository and run the following commands from the terminal.

+Then download the dataset from given link and copy and paste the data into input folder.
+All the images from dataset should be put into "input/training_images" folder.

 #### Setup Tensorflow Object Detection API
 Go through this [blog](https://medium.com/@marklabinski/installing-tensorflow-object-detection-api-on-windows-10-7a4eb83e1e7b) to setup TFOD on your system.